AllenInstitute/openscope_databook/docs/intro.md

 ### Locally
 You can download an individual notebook by pressing the `Download` button in the top-right and selecting `.ipynb`.
 Alternatively, you can clone the repo to your machine and access the files there.
-The repo can be found by hovering over the `GitHub` button in the top-right and selecting `repository`.
+The repo can be found by clicking the `GitHub` button in the top-right.

 #### Locally (Preferred: uv)
 Use Python 3.10.
 Then install and sync with: